-In 1937, Esther McVey graduated from Pacific College and moved to Sutherlin, Ore., to become a teacher.
+In 1937, Esther McVey graduated from Pacific College and moved to Sutherlin, Oregon, to become a teacher.
 There she married her husband – who later became a senator – and they had six daughters.
 McVey started a radio show from her home and later hosted her own television show, Talk of the Town.
 She also hosted Be My Guest, on which she interviewed the likes of the Harlem Globe Trotters and the Kennedys.
 She later married Tyler McVey, a radio, TV and stage actor, and together they traveled the country and performed professionally.
 Ester turned 95 in June.

 Outstanding Alumnus Award

 Gina Ochsner is an educator and prolific writer who has received widespread praise for her work.
 She is the author of the short story collection The Necessary Grace to Fall, winner of the Flannery O’Connor Award for Short Fiction, and the story collection People I Wanted to Be.
 Both books received the Oregon Book Award.
 In addition, her novel The Russian Dreambook of Colour and Flight was longlisted for the Orange Award (UK).
 Ochsner lives in Keizer, Oregon, and divides her time between teaching at Corban University and writing.
 She is the recipient of grants from the Oregon Arts Commission, the National Endowment for the Arts and the Howard Foundation.